quux00/go-lightly/go-lightly-examples/clj-examples/README.md

     user=> (require '[thornydev.go-lightly.sleeping-barber.barber :as barb])
     nil
     user=> (barb/-main 500)
-    ;; ... runs for 500 seconds printing out what is happening
+    ;; ... runs for 500 milliseconds printing out what is happening

 From the command line, running for 500 millis:

     $ lein run :barber 500
-    ;; ... runs for 500 seconds printing out what is happening
+    ;; ... runs for 500 milliseconds printing out what is happening